LearnTeachCode/git-notes/README.md

 2. Fork the base repo containing the shared notes

-3. Commit to the repo using user input!
+3. Commit to the repo using user input! **See outline of steps to test in command line here: https://github.com/LearnTeachCode/git-notes/blob/master/git-commit-test-steps.md**
    1. Get the SHA of the previous commit
    2. Get the tree of the previous commit
-   3. Get the blob of the previous commit
-   4. Create blob, appending user input to the previous content
+   3. Create a new blob (file)
-   5. Create new tree
+   4. Create new tree
-   6. Make the commit
+   5. Make the commit
-   7. Move the commit to the branch (in this case just master)
+   6. Move the commit to the branch

 4. Create the pull request
    * Title and body of the PR